Amey-Thakur/DISTRIBUTED-COMPUTING-AND-DISTRIBUTED-COMPUTING-LAB/README.md

 These materials may serve as examples for implementation logic or theoretical documentation.

 **For Researchers**
-The comparative analysis within the RPP may provide technical insights into file system architectures.
+The comparative analysis within the Case Study may provide technical insights into file system architectures.

 ---